Lucie Manén: The Art of Singing

 Plançon, thinking the Maestro was alone when he saw the young men come out of the studio, entered and greeted him with a jolly and smiling countenance.
 Garcia was delighted.
 “Sing me,” he begged, “a few of your beautiful tones, so that I may be sure that correct singing exists.”
 Seated at the piano, he sang scores and scales.
 Manuel Garcia’s expression lost its discouraged sadness and became radiant, as he exclaimed, “That is singing through the mask and not through the nose!
 The nose is the wast-basket of the brain but not considered for resonance.”
 Suddenly turning to me, he grumbled, “Why do they sing and speak with that nasal quality in America?”
 I, who detested the ugly nasal speaking voice and had fought against it so long, answered, “Master, it comes from ignorance—from not knowing that mask and nose are two separate resonances.”
 “Yes, “ he said, “I think you are right.
 God may forgive them, but I cannot.” —America’s Musical Inheritance, p.
 109-110.

 Manén is even more strident regarding Manuel García in her later book, and this is unfortunate.
 Instead of standing on his shoulders, she pounds on his head, writing that his research was predicated on the desire to understand his own failure as a singer.
-How she is able to know this "fact" is not clear.
+How she can know this "fact" is not clear.

 There are better ways to make one's case.